SunTuria Solar at Polk-Burnett Electric Cooperative

 Work was then done to connect the solar array to Polk-Burnett's electric distribution system, which included installation of underground cable, inverters, switch gear, a transformer, and overhead power line and power poles.

 Frequently Asked Questions

-Where will SunTuria Solar be located?
+Where is SunTuria Solar located?

-How much land will be developed?
+How much land was developed?

 Why was this site selected?

-How much power will the array generate?
+How much power does the array generate?

-The 1.25-MW solar array will generate approximately 2,363,000 kWh of electricity annually, enough to power about 200 homes.
+The 1.25-MW solar array generates approximately 2,363,000 kWh of electricity annually, enough to power about 200 homes.

 Why does Polk-Burnett want to participate in solar energy?